fmachta/weightwatcherAI/README.md

 ## Acknowledgments

 - Flutter team for the amazing framework
-- OpenAI for the powerful API
+- Google AI for the powerful Gemini API